7 min read Updated 18 May 2026

 I tried reasoning with myself, deleting apps, setting limits on gambling sites.
 But I always found a way back — especially when a push notification or a sports event triggered me.

-Operator-provided limits can help temporarily, but they’re often poorly designed — default amounts are too high, warnings are easy to dismiss.
-Willpower alone rarely beats an environment designed to keep you playing.
+Operator-provided limits can help temporarily, but they're designed by the operator — defaults are too high, warnings are easy to dismiss, the unsubscribe link is three clicks away.
+Willpower alone rarely beats an environment engineered to keep you playing.

-Why solo attempts fail: cognitive distortions — illusion of control, superstition, near-miss effect — are hardwired by gambling.
-Knowing about them is the first step to resisting them.
+Why solo attempts fail: gambling builds cognitive distortions — illusion of control, superstition, near-miss effect — that hijack rational judgement.
+Knowing about them is the first step; building external barriers is the second.

 My action plan — what actually works